Effective: January 1, 2023

 - To administer compensation, including, but not limited to, payment of wages and bonuses and income tax withholding and reimbursement of business expenses.

-- Providing employment benefits to you if applicable, for example, medical insurance, dental insurance, life insurance, and retirement savings plans.
+- Providing employment benefits to you if applicable, for example, medical insurance, dental insurance, vision insurance, life insurance, and retirement savings plans.

 - Business management and planning, including accounting and auditing.

 - Conducting performance reviews, managing performance, and determining performance requirements.

 - Making decisions about salary and compensation levels.

 - Assessing qualifications for a particular job or task, including decisions about promotions.

 - Gathering evidence for possible grievance or disciplinary hearings.

 - Making decisions about your continued employment or engagement.